DOI-USGS/vizlab-home/README.md

       },
       "links": {
-        "external": "https://water.usgs.gov/vizlab/streamflow-drought-forecasts", // opens in new window when card is clicked "asset": "" // image filename in s3
+        "external": "https://water.usgs.gov/vizlab/streamflow-drought-forecasts", // opens in new window when card is clicked "asset": "" // image filename in s3 for standalone files },
-      },
       "archive": "true" // hide from portfolio
     }